 Staying on the Right Path: Tips for Families in Recovery

-Families in recovery face their own sets of challenges in dealing with an addicted loved one as well as in dealing with addictions’ effects on the family.
-According to the National Council on Alcoholism & Drug Dependence, when one person in the family struggles with addiction the whole family suffers.
+Families in recovery face their own sets of challenges when a loved one has a substance dependence.
+They often must deal with how the addiction has impacted their own lives.
+According to one study in the National Library of Medicine, when one person in the family struggles with addiction, the whole family suffers.

-Besides the physical and emotional turmoil the addict goes through, addiction leaves a psychological imprint on the addict, which inevitably affects his or her interactions with loved ones.
-Consequently, those closest to the addict learn to adapt and live with addiction’s effects.
+In addition to the physical and emotional turmoil that the user goes through, addiction leaves a psychological imprint.
+Individuals in recovery often experience emotional changes, which can impact their interactions and relationships with loved ones.
+Consequently, those closest to the patient learn to adapt and live with addiction’s effects.

-Fortunately, families in recovery can make use of a range of options to improve their quality of life while supporting the addict’s recovery efforts.
-Over time, families in recovery can benefit from learning how to support and nurture the family as a unit, while letting the addict take responsibility for his or her recovery.
+Fortunately, families in recovery can make use of a wide range of options to improve their quality of life while supporting their loved one’s recovery efforts.
+Over time, families in recovery benefit from learning how to support and nurture each other physically and emotionally, while letting their loved one take responsibility for his or her recovery.

 The Family Unit

-Once the addict completes drug treatment and returns home, an unchanged home environment will likely place him or her at high risk of relapse.
-Likewise, family members can fall back into destructive behavior patterns that harm the family as well as the addict’s recovery efforts.
+If communication is poor throughout the recovery, an unchanged home environment can place him or her at high risk of relapse.
+Likewise, family members can fall back into destructive behavior patterns such as enabling a user that leads to relapse and harms recovery efforts.

-In effect, families in recovery have their own baggage to deal with in terms of addiction’s effects on each family member.
-For these reasons, families in recovery must take the necessary steps to eliminate destructive relationship patterns and develop healthy ways of living and dealing with addiction in the home.
+In effect, families in recovery must consider how addiction is affected each family member.
+For these reasons, families in recovery must take the necessary steps to eliminate destructive relationship patterns and develop healthy ways of living and dealing with addiction in the home and in their lives.

 Tips for Families in Recovery